 Let's begin with a simple situation: an idealized model of the Sun that has constant brightness across its surface and is a perfect sphere that radiates isotropically.
 Ask class: how does the flux received depend on the distance r of the observer from the Sun?
-This is an inverse square law, so $F \propto r^{-2}$ .
+This is an inverse square law, so $F \propto r^{-2}$.
 Ask class: how does the solid angle of the Sun as perceived by the observer depend on r?
-This is also an inverse square, so $d\Omega \propto r^{-2}$ .
+This is also an inverse square, so $d\Omega \propto r^{-2}$.
 Ask class: so, how does the surface brightness of the Sun depend on r?
 It doesn't!
 The r dependences cancel out.
 This means that the surface brightness is a constant in this simplified situation.
 Ask class: how does the specific intensity change?
 Again, if the frequency does not change (note the qualifier!), the specific intensity is constant.

 We can immediately apply this to a number of situations.
 One example is gravitational lensing.
 Suppose you have a distant galaxy which would have a certain brightness if observed directly.
 Gravitational lensing, which does not change the frequency, splits the image into two images.
-One of those images has twice the flux of the unlensed galaxy.
+Suppose that one of those images has twice the flux of the unlensed galaxy.
 Assume no absorption or scattering.
 Ask class: how large would that image appear to be compared to the unlensed image?
 Surface brightness is conserved, meaning that to have twice the flux it must appear twice as large.
 This is one way that people get more detailed glimpses of distant objects.
 Lensing magnifies the image, so more structure can be resolved.

 Okay, but what happens if the photon frequency does change?
 A highly important simplification to remember is that all photons do the same thing redshift-wise, meaning that the fractional change in frequency is independent of the initial photon frequency.
 Let's think about a quasar at cosmological distances, where redshifts can be important.
 Treat it as a point (i.e., not resolved) and assume that it radiates isotropically.
-Assuming we've already taken out the direct $r^{-2}$ distance dependence, then Ask class: how should the flux we see depend on the quasar's redshift 1 + z, where $\nu_r = \nu_e/(1 + z)$ ?
-The energy of each photon is decreased by a factor of 1 + z, and the time interval between photons is increased by a factor of 1 + z, so the flux is down by a factor of $(1 + z)^2$ .
+Assuming we've already taken out the direct r^{-2} distance dependence, then Ask class: how should the flux we see depend on the quasar's redshift 1 + z, where $\nu_r = \nu_e/(1 + z)$?
+The energy of each photon is decreased by a factor of 1 + z, and the time interval between photons is increased by a factor of 1 + z, so the flux is down by a factor of $(1 + z)^2$.
+Note, by the way, that those effects might seem different.
+However, they are closely related: for example, you can think of your "clock" as ticking every time the crest of a light wave comes by.
+If time intervals are increased by a factor of (1 + z), then the time between crests must be increased by that factor as well.
+Thus the period has to increase by a factor of (1 + z), which means that the frequency and hence the energy of photons must decrease by that same factor.

 Ask class: now suppose the redshift is gravitational instead.
 For example, you've got a source deep in the gravitational well of a black hole (but outside the event horizon!).
 How does the flux you observe depend on the gravitational redshift?
-In the same way: like $(1 + z)^2$ .
+In the same way: like $(1+z)^2$.
 The source of the redshift doesn't matter, just the fact that the photon frequency and time between photons is altered.